Published Oct 21, 2022

 Last question: what are some tips you have for cosplay beginners?

 K: I think it's very important that you start with your favorite character, because you want to be excited about it and you want that excitement to show through in your finished product.
 The only costumes that I'd give up on making are ones that I just don't feel a connection to.
 If I'm making like a generic uniform, I generally don't finish those because there's no spark there, there's no connection to a character or a story.
-So I think that's the best place to start; really think about who you connect with, and then regardless of your skill level, the love for that character is going to show through when you're done.
+So I think that's the best place to start.
+Really think about who you connect with.
+Then regardless of your skill level, the love for that character is going to show through when you're done.